PTB-M4D/CSV2DCC/README.md

 # CSV2DCC

 The purpose of the CSV2DCC application is to embed metrology data held within a CSV (actually a semicolon separated) file into a Digital Calibration Certifcate (DCC) XML file.
-It is expected that this application will be of use in the generation of DCCs in the production environmennt.
+It is expected that this application will be of use in the generation of DCCs in the production environment.

 To use CSV2DCC, the User will first need to prepare a DCC that is suitable for their work, this will be the "Input DCC" for the CSV2DCC application.